 We have owned a house.
 And we sold it and you know what, we got $11,000 out of it.
 We had it for almost 10 years.
 And we sold it after renting it out for nearly 3 years because we had moved out of state…for our Monday-Friday 9 am to 5 pm job we had.

 So, investing in a house…ah…it can be a good thing, but there is no guarantee.

 Fulltime RVers don’t care about the environment

 Although I don’t hear this one often, it really bothered me.
-Although fulltime RVers consume a lot of fuel (gasolene and/or diesel), that’s really it.
-Otherwise, RVers that fulltime aren’t consumers of things and we use use less electricity and water, especially those of us that dry camp (RV camp without sewer, electric, and water).
+Although fulltime RVers consume a lot of fuel (gasoline and/or diesel), that’s really it.
+Otherwise, RVers that fulltime aren’t consumers of things and we use less electricity and water, especially those of us that dry camp (RV camp without sewer, electric, and water).

 Going fulltime means becoming aware of how much is consumed in a house.
-I’ll never forget the first time we went boondocking and ran out of 45 gallons of fresh water in just a few days.
-We quickly learned how to conserve that water and now we can last 7 days on 45 gallons of fresh water.
+I’ll never forget the first time we went boondocking and ran out of 45 gallons of freshwater in just a few days.
+We quickly learned how to conserve that water and now we can last 7 days on 45 gallons of freshwater.
 As for electricity, nothing makes you turn off lights and enjoy and appreciate nature like running a gas generator…and really make you want solar – nature’s powerhouse.

 Campgrounds and RV parks do not usually provide receptacles for recycling.
 This is definitely a problem, or is it?
 It’s not really about recycling, it’s about consuming less and creating less trash…fulltime RVing or not.

-Like so many other things in life, Fulltime RVers are an eclectic bunch.
+Like so many other things in life, RVers are an eclectic bunch.
 We come in all shapes, sizes, occupations, ages, income levels, and RVing styles.
 Never judge a book by its cover or an RVer by their rig or a Netflix show by its thumbnail.

 Want to keep reading or need additional resources to get you on the road?